ExpressionEngine/ExpressionEngine-User-Guide/source/templates/date_variable_formatting.rst

 Relative dates are always a string indicating the difference between the date and right now.
 By default the number of years, months, weeks, days, hours, minutes, and seconds are calculated, and the first non zero unit is displayed.
-Control over which units are calculated and how many units used in the display are available, as well as determining when to show a relative date.
+Control over which units are calculated, how many units are used in the display, and determining when to stop showing a relative date are available.

 Any date can be displayed with relative language.
 For example, assuming a channel entry was posted 2 days ago, this::